 Dacorum's 'Buildings at Risk' register was originally produced in 1993 and was last reviewed in 1999.
-The Council will seek during the period of this strategy to re-assess all of the buildings at Risk in the Borough.
+The Council will seek during the period of this strategy to re-assess all of the buildings at Risk in the Borough, initially to be achieved in conjunction with the Listed Building Photographic Survey.